DNS resolution sometimes fails

 It seems than only non-SOCKS applications are affected.

-#1 Updated by foob about 5 years ago
+#1 Updated by foob over 5 years ago

 - Description updated (diff)